Student loan forgiveness

 - Any time in repayment prior to consolidation on consolidated loans.

-What loans qualify for the IDR one-time adjustment
+What loans qualify for the IDR one-time adjustment?

 Only federal student loans managed by Department of Education (ED) qualify for the one-time IDR adjustment.
 Borrowers with Direct Loans or federally-managed FFELP loans will not have to take any action in order to benefit under the one-time account adjustment.
 Any borrower with ED-held loans that have accumulated time in repayment of at least 20 or 25 years will see automatic forgiveness, even if the loans are not currently on an IDR plan.

 TIP: Not sure what type of loan you have? using your FSA ID and select “My Aid” under your name.
 That page will display information about your federal loan amounts, including whether your loans are Direct or commercial FFELP.
 For more information, contact your student loan servicer.